wuqing1902/cybersecurity/overthewire/natas.md

 Username: natas20
 Password: p5mCvP7GS2K6Bmt3gqhM2Fc1A5T8MVyw
 ```
-After login, the webpage displayed a message ` You are logged in as a regular user.
-Login as an admin to retrieve credentials for natas21. ` and input field requesting your name, along with a Change name button.
+After login, the webpage displayed a message `You are logged in as a regular user.
+Login as an admin to retrieve credentials for natas21`.
+It also provided an input field to enter a name along with a Change name button.

 Additionally, a **View Sourcecode** link was available for further inspection.
 Below is the content of the source code:
 ```html